rishigb/bro/README.md

 ###readmebro

-The first row are the keys.
-Read up more about this on [sheetsu](https://sheetsu.com/)
+Questions:
 ![This is how the questions look](https://github.com/rishigb/bro/blob/master/remindMe/firstLook.png)

+Spreadsheet.
+Read up more on this on [sheetsu](https://sheetsu.com/)

 ![This is how the data structure looks.](https://github.com/rishigb/bro/blob/master/remindMe/dataStructure.png)

+Next step is to integrate this with pynotify or growl for mac.